 Recipient fields.
 Paste the regular expression listed below in to the

 - Click Save to store the app settings.

-Single Sign-On will now be enabled for your account.
+Single Sign-On using OneLogin is all set!
 Users need to log in via the identify provider prior to logging in to Help Scout.